tylerneylon/lua_api_demo/readme.md

     hello from the api!
     stack: 42

-## Building the module
+## Installing and building the module

+### Using luarocks

+If you use luarocks, you can install the module by running:

+    $ sudo luarocks install apidemo

+### Using make

-So far this module has only been tested on Mac OS X.
+If you don't use luarocks, you can manually build and install, although the current Makefile has only been tested on Mac OS X.

-This module must be compiled before it can be used.
-Run the `make` shell command to build the file `apidemo.so`.
+Run the `make` shell command
+to build the file `apidemo.so`.
 A Lua interpreter or script run in the same directory will find this file when the standard `require` function is used.
 For global access, place this file, or a symlink to it, in any directory listed in